andycroll/andycroll.com/_posts/2019/2019-11-03-github-actions-ci-for-rails-with-postgresql.md

 ---
 title: "Use GitHub Actions for Rails CI with Postgres"
-description: "So many commits to get here"
+description: "Updated for 2021: So many commits to get here"
 layout: article
 category: ruby
 image:
   base: '2019/github-actions-ci-for-rails-with-postgresql'
   alt: 'Green Octocat testing'
+redirect:
+  - ruby/github-actions-ci-for-rails-with-specific-ruby-versions
+  - ruby/github-actions-ci-for-rails-with-postgresql-11-and-structure-sql
 ---

 Writing tests alongside your software is strongly recommended.
 It helps you protect against bugs, reduces the fear of scary deploys, and can even help you develop better software.